CodeByAlejandro/C_course/README.md

 ## Visual Studio Code Workspace setup
 Configuration for development with Visual Studio Code is provided on 2 levels:
 - for each project
-- for the top level workspace
+- for the top-level workspace

 ### Project configuration
 Each project comes with a `.vscode` directory that sets it up as a VS Code project.
 This directory includes C/C++ intellisense configuration, build tasks and a launch configuration.